Jan 10, 2023

 In several years of cooperation, we went through several cycles of design evolution and branding changes for KFC.

 The process we employed to increase web conversion was successful.
 Our efforts significantly boosted the number of shoppers making purchases from KFC's website (increased revenue is a key measure of ROI from digital transformation).
-As a result, Amrest, which manages multiple fast food franchises for various countries, has entrusted us with handling other brands in its portfolio – Burger King and Pizza Hut.
+As a result, Amrest, which manages multiple fast-food franchises in various countries, has entrusted us with handling other brands in its portfolio, such as Burger King.

 We prepared a Burger King kiosk design based on our success with the first project, and we were thrilled by their positive response to it.